 Preliminary discussions – The discussion board can be employed to develop background ideas and understanding in advance of a live teaching and learning event.
 The live event may then be followed up with second discussion board session to reinforce ideas and understanding.

-Follow up to other teaching and learning event – The discussion board can be used to continue and develop facilitated learning following a DMU Replay recorded session, a live face to face event or live Blackboard Collaborate session.
+Follow up to other teaching and learning event – The discussion board can be used to continue and develop facilitated learning following a DMU Replay recorded session, a live face to face event or live MS Teams session.

 Run alongside other events to give collaboration space – the forum can be used as a space for students to work together to co-create alongside other learning events.